djkelly00/soil_probe/Connecting_GitHub_to_Dropbox.md

 > *Only one person needs to complete the following steps*
 >
  - Create a shared folder in Dropbox
+ - Open GitBash and navigate to the Dropbox folder you wish to clone the repository into using the following (edited for your folder location)

     cd "C:/Users/researcher/Dropbox/name_of_folder"